SALP Chapter 6

 "No. You're wrong."

-"Then how did you two know each other?"
+"Then how did you two meet?"

 "Ah-ha.
-So like first love?"
+So it's like a first love?"

 "N-no I don't!
 I don't have anyone I like!"

-A child with outside blood mixed in.
+A child with blood from the outside world mixed in.

 "Newbella?"